KarinOldbring/bloomroom/testing.md

 ##### Plants Link - Larger Plants

-* Expected Outcome: When choosing Larger Plants from the Plants dropdown menu, you should be redirected to the All Larger overview.
+* Expected Outcome: When choosing Larger Plants from the Plants dropdown menu, you should be redirected to the Larger Plants overview.
 * Test: I tried clicking the Larger Plants link from all different pages on the site, both as logged in user and not.
 * Result: Every time I clicked the Larger Plants link I was redirected to the Larger Plants overview.
 * Verdict: Code functions as intended.